DataScience-ArtificialIntelligence/DataStructures/BellmanFordDijkstraSP And PrimsKruskalMST/README.md

 Make the above table for two case-studies.
 Case 1: Demo the table for the Example graphs (G1, G2, G3) given in the Q5 of Mid-term.
 For simplicity, treat the three G1, G2, G3 as Undirected graphs.
 The 4 properties are Mean (Average), Median, Minimum, and Maximum.
 The 4 algorithms are Prim's, Kruskal's, Dijkstra's, Bellman-ford's.
 Case 2: Demo the table for the Dataset written in the Q1 of Mid-term.
 If the dataset has undirected-graphs making multi-graphs or evolving-graphs, then repeat the above 4 properties and 4 algorithms.
-Else, for the single graph, choose the 4 properties and 4 algorithms, but all this need to make sense; such group can switch to multi-graphs ore evolving-graphs.
+Else, for the single graph, choose the 4 properties and 4 algorithms, but all this need to make sense; such a group can switch to multi-graphs or evolving-graphs.
 Visual analytics and summarizations will be appreciated.

 # Lab 8: Start filling the form and start preparing three assignments: write-up report (2 pages only), ppts, video presentation (10 minutes).

 For the public dataset of the project.

-- Full-flexibility to chose the 4 algorithms and 4 properties, which make sense for your dataset.
+- Full-flexibility to choose the 4 algorithms and 4 properties, which make sense for your dataset.
-- Full-flexibility to demonstrate table of any size.
-Means, table is not fixed to 4  × 4 × 2 entries.
+- Full-flexibility to demonstrate tables of any size.
+Means, the table is not fixed to 4  × 4 × 2 entries.

 However,  the 4  × 4 × 2 entries will be fixed for the Q5 Mid-term example (treat it as undirected or directed as per the requirement).

 - Suggestion for better report and presentation:
-1. Plot a time-series plot on sensible for X-axis and Y-axis.
+1. Plot a time-series plot on sensible X-axis and Y-axis.
 2. The time-series should generate sensible observations and findings.